mohamedkamalsabaa/Dockerized_Web_Application/README.md

-# Final Project - Dockerized Web Application
+#Dockerized Web Application

-This project contains a simple Python web application that is Dockerized and can be deployed to remote machines using Ansible and Jenkins.
+This project contains a Dockerized Python web application that can be deployed to remote machines using Ansible and Jenkins.

 ## Setup